 - irregular heartbeat or respiration

 - paranoia, hallucinations, delusions

-- excessive repetition of movements and meaningless
+- excessive repetition of movements and meaningless tasks

 - tremors, convulsions, seizures

 - stroke

 - increased risk of exposure to HIV, hepatitis, other infectious diseases (if injected)

-There have been reports of Ritalin's abuse by those for whom it is not a medication.
-These prescription tablets can create powerful stimulant effects and serious health risks when crushed and then snorted like cocaine, or injected like heroin.
+There have been reports of abuse by those for whom it is not a medication.
+These prescription tablets can create powerful stimulant effects and serious health risks.
+Many teens abuse these drugs to help them cram for exams or suppress their appetite.